 In 1995, the Colorado Avalanche came to town.
 That proved to be a wise choice as the state has evolved into a top market for the NHL.
 The fact that the team won a Stanley Cup right away and added one another a few years later certainly didn’t hurt.

 Interest remains incredibly high in a team that’s chock full of talent.
 Star forward Nathan MacKinnon is one of the most talented players in the league, and he has a solid cast around him to boot, including Mikko Rantanen and Gabriel Landeskog.
 The future is looking incredibly bright for the team, and we can say the same for another development here in CO.
 It’s now completely legal and safe to bet on the NHL and other sports, and business is booming on that front.

-Each time the Avalanche hit the ice this year, you’ll be able to get in a wide range of sports bets.
-Check our live odds feed below for the best puck line, moneyline and totals lines at CO online sportsbooks.
+Each time the Avalanche hit the ice, you’ll be able to get in a wide range of sports bets.
+While the Avs have the sting of another second-round series defeat (their third in a row) in the Stanley Cup Playoffs, when they are in action check our live odds feed below for the best puck line, moneyline and totals lines at CO online sportsbooks.
 Click on any odds to go directly to the sportsbook, register a new account and lock in your bets.